corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/managing/member-suspension/_index.md

 section_menu: corda5
 ---

 It is possible to temporarily suspend a member of a group.
 Once a member has been suspended, Corda blocks flow communication between it and other members of the group.
-A suspended member performing a member lookup can only see see updates from the MGM and not from other members.
+A suspended member performing a member lookup can only see updates from the MGM and not from other members.
 It is not possible to suspend the MGM.
 This section describes how to perform the following:
 * [Query for Members]({{< relref "#query-for-members">}})
 * [Suspend a Member]({{< relref "#suspend-a-member">}})
 * [Activate a Member]({{< relref "#activate-a-member">}})